 Elvira can’t help that she gets “talkative” when she sees people – especially when those people are walking a potential new four-legged friend.

 “A lot of her barking at other dogs is because she wants to be able to go up to whatever dog she wants whenever she wants,” Karen says.
 “People don’t always appreciate having a 70-pound Rottweiler walking up to them.”

-These days, Karen is recruiting friends that Elvira can run to on a whim, hoping it might help her chatterbox get used to her new foot – a rocker-bottom prosthetic designed by CO Derrick Campana of Animal Orthocare.
+These days, Karen is recruiting friends that Elvira can run to on a whim, hoping it might help her chatterbox get used to her new foot – a Partial Limb Prosthetic designed by Animal Ortho Care.

 It’s been slow going, but if there’s one thing Elvira has proven in the past couple years, she can handle a little adversity.